Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 1. Right click in Hierarchy window, select Create Empty.
 2. Name the GameObject "Academy"
 3. Right-click on the Academy GameObject and select Create Empty.
-4. Name this child of the Academy, "Brain".
+4. Name this child of the Academy, "RollerBrain".

 ![The scene hierarchy](images/mlagents-NewTutHierarchy.png)